foureight84/sofle-keyboard-pimoroni/README.md

 You can find this modified firmware here: [https://github.com/foureight84/qmk_firmware/tree/sofle_foureight84](https://github.com/foureight84/qmk_firmware/tree/sofle_foureight84)

+This modification takes away one encoder.
+The trade-off is gaining more features and not have to move your hands away from the keyboard often.

 ## QMK
 Due to the way transport works with split keyboards, `EE_HANDS` is used to set handedness.
 When flashing the firmware, make sure to use the correct syntax based on your MCU.